 Nelsen made his first visit to Sacramento State in spring 2015.
 He and his wife, Jody, fell in love with the campus, and he knew this is where he wanted to be.

 “Seeing the Asian American students.
 Seeing the African American students.
 Seeing the Caucasian students.
 Seeing them mingle together – and knowing what that diversity could do.
-Diversity makes us stronger, and I see the chance here to create true leaders."
+Diversity makes us stronger, and I saw the chance here to create true leaders."

-Robert Steven Nelsen was born on Jan.
+Robert Steven Nelsen was born Jan.
 21, 1952, in Brigham City, Utah, to Geri and Bob Nelsen.
-His father always dreamed of owning a ranch in Montana and so, to make the down payment, he raised dairy cows on their Utah farm and delivered milk to the local schools before going to his job as a sheet-metal worker.
+His father dreamed of owning a ranch in Montana and so, to make the down payment, he raised dairy cows on their Utah farm and delivered milk to the local schools before going to his job as a sheet-metal worker.
 Finally, Bob Nelsen had enough money for a down payment on 1,000 acres in southwestern Montana.
 Their house was built around an 1860 Pony Express post.

 The Nelsens went on to raise beef cattle, but their herd was too small to support the family, so Geri Nelsen cleaned houses for wealthy ranchers, waited tables at a local café, and then got a job at the McAllister, Mont., post office.
 All three Nelsen boys – Mike, Randy, and Robert – worked cattle on the family’s ranch.
 Bob Nelsen farmed young Robert out to do chores at a neighboring ranch, as well.